equalitie/swabber/README.md

 The SystemD service file can be used to manage the swabber daemon.
 It can be installed as follows:

+    Note: If you already had /etc/init.d/swabberd installed, it is recommended to remove this from all runlevels first.

+    update-rc.d -f swabberd remove
+    rm /etc/init.d/swabberd

+    Install systemD swabber service:

     cp ../initscript/swabberd.service /lib/systemd/system/swabber.service